danabr75/rails_json_serializer/README.md

 Serializer.configure do |config|
   # Disable all eager-loading by setting to false
   config.enable_includes = true

   # Set your own default cache expiration
   config.default_cache_time = 360 # minutes

   # You can disable caching at the serializer level by leaving out the `cache_key` or setting `cache_for: nil`
   # You can also specify a different caching time using `cache_for`
   config.disable_model_caching = false

   # Sends caching information to the Rails logger (info) if true
   config.debug = false
 end
 ```

-Now you can create folder and start adding your serializer files in it: `app/serializers`
+Now you can create a folder and start adding your serializer files into it: `app/serializers`

 ## Ex 1.
 If you have a User class, you can then create the file `app/serializers/user_serializer.rb` and populate it with the following: